Epson® P800SP Film Output Printer (17in wide) Package with AccuRIP SE™ Software

-- Epson Ultrachrome® XD pigment ink (64 ml each) - Black, high-density ink developed and certified for use in screen printing applications.
+- Epson Ultrachrome® HD pigment ink (64 ml each) - Black, high-density ink developed and certified for use in screen printing applications.

-- Instructions - Detailed instructions and free tech support through Ryonet and AccuRIP.
+- Instructions - detailed instructions and free tech support through EPSON®, Ryonet and AccuRIP SE.

 - One-year warranty through Epson.